jaredLunde/stellar-apps/packages/inst-templates/create-static-react-app/README.md

 4. Pay special attention to the `custom.certificateManager.domains` listed to be sure they are exactly the domains you need a certificate for and that they will use the exact same certificate.

+5. You will want to glance at the `.env.[stage]` files to ensure the proper `PUBLIC_PATH` is defined if you're using a CloudFront distribution in front of your S3 bucket.

 ## Managing the application
 ### Starting the app in the `development` stage and `development` NODE_ENV on a local server
 ```bash